hyperrhiz/jekyll-journal/pages/32-instructions.md

 > Please inform the Editor-in-Chief and Area Chairs if there is a previous Arxiv submission; this helps if reviewers unintentionally find the Arxiv paper.

-TODO: clarify how people are supposed to do that!

 ### Social Media

 JSys does not forbid authors to advertise their work on social media.